Demystifying Legal Frameworks with Clifford Paulin & Jonah Mesritz

 - Clifford Paulin provides a full suite of legal, facilitation, and mediation services to individuals, businesses, communities, non-profits, and government entities.
 His extensive background in serving these organizations as well as being part of them provides him with a unique understanding of their needs and desires.
 He also has extensive experience in mediation in both individual and group settings.
 He has facilitated strategic planning and other processes for groups in both the private and public sectors.
 Mr. Paulin is also a co-founder of The Oak Granary, a land-based environmental education non-profit in Potter Valley, California. www.cliffordpaulin.com/

-Here’s a 30% off Discount Code that you can use for Clifford’s 5-week course Legal Basics for Forming Communities: INSIDE30
+Use coupon code INSIDE30 and receive a 30% off Clifford’s upcoming 5-week course Legal Basics for Forming Communities

 - Jonah Mesritz is a cofounder of the Emerald Village, a thriving ecovillage in San Diego, California and a cofounder of the newly forming Terra Lumen Community in Southern Oregon.
 He is a firefighter with the Orange County Fire Authority, a former Navy SEAL sniper and a licensed California REALTOR.
 Bringing to bear his experience investing in both businesses and real estate, owning and managing rental properties and “flipping” houses, Jonah has helped many new intentional communities to find and successfully finance community land without traditional bank loans.
 He is passionate about supporting the communities movement and his Activated Villages Facebook page is a forum for discussions about creative financing solutions and sharing unique properties that are perfect for intentional community.